bq/ipa-resigner/README.md

 ipa-resigner
 ===

-This script resign an IPA for AppStore Deployment or Adhoc Deployment.
+This script resign an IPA for AppStore or Adhoc Deployment.
 Is compatible with Swift Code.

 #Usage
  1. Import the certificate in the Keychain